purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 title: Bringing faster exceptions to Rust
 time: November 6, 2024
 intro: |
   Three months ago, I wrote about why [you might want to use panics for error handling](../you-might-want-to-use-panics-for-error-handling/).
-Even though a catchy title, panics are badly suited for this goal, even if you try to hack around with macros and libraries.
+Even though it's a catchy title, panics are hardly suited for this goal, even if you try to hack around with macros and libraries.
 The real star is *the unwinding mechanism*, which powers panics.
-This is the first post in a series exploring what unwinding is, how to speed it up, and how it can benefit Rust and C++ programmers
+This post is the first in a series exploring what unwinding is, how to speed it up, and how it can benefit Rust and C++ programmers.
 ---

 Three months ago, I wrote about why [you might want to use panics for error handling](../you-might-want-to-use-panics-for-error-handling/).
-Even though a catchy title, panics are badly suited for this goal, even if you try to hack around with macros and libraries.
+Even though it's a catchy title, panics are hardly suited for this goal, even if you try to hack around with macros and libraries.
 The real star is *the unwinding mechanism*, which powers panics.
-This is the first post in a series exploring what unwinding is, how to speed it up, and how it can benefit Rust and C++ programmers.
+This post is the first in a series exploring what unwinding is, how to speed it up, and how it can benefit Rust and C++ programmers.

 ### TL;DR